 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Other Nursery or Greenhouse Manager Job Titles

 There were about 1,028,700 jobs for Nursery or Greenhouse Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Nursery or Greenhouse Manager.
-Due to new job openings and attrition, there will be an average of 74,300 job openings in this field each year.
+There will be an estimated 74,300 positions for Nursery or Greenhouse Manager per year.